Sehilius/EasyDialogue-UE5/README.md

 ### Widgets

 The three widgets will automatically read the sprites specified in the dialogue settings data asset that is currently used.
-You can further adjust the widgets positions and other properties.
+You can further adjust the widgets positions and other properties, so it fits the reslution of your game.
 To counter sprite stretching, you can adjust the margin inside the border, which works similar to 9-slicing.

 ### BP_EasyDialogueAudioHandler